Whelpley/audio-fx-playground/README.md

 Using the [Audio Input Effects](https://github.com/cwilso/Audio-Input-Effects) repo as a base/inspiration, first stripping down to simplest functionality, then re-creating the existing app, and then building from there.

+To see it in action, open the index.html file in Firefox (other browser support is iffy).

 ## Further Project Goals

 * Add additional sound effects.